thegooddocsproject/templates/style-guide/about-style-guide.md

 help your contributors get up to speed quickly and start writing high quality documentation.

-To help your project scale, consider setting a revolving meeting or agenda item to review the style guide and address style guide issues on a periodic basis (such as once a month).
+To help your project scale, consider setting a recurring meeting or agenda item to review the style guide and address style guide issues on a periodic basis (such as once a month).
 Perhaps you could make someone on the team the project owner for the style guide to ensure someone has the responsibility to update the